How to Save Money In College

 10. Save your spare change

 Save, save, save.
-Get a piggy bank or better still an app to save up your spare change you’d otherwise leave languishing between your couch cushions or wasted on gum.
+Get a piggy bank or better still, the app equivalent to save up the spare change you’d otherwise leave languishing between your couch cushions or wasted on gum.
 It may not look like much, but those cents add up.

 Tips to save money in college